NaimShk07/MERN_Stack_Interview_Prep/07_MongoDB/newnotes/mongodb_qna.md

 ### 12. What is the difference between `findOne()` and `find()`?

+`find` and `findOne` are MongoDB methods used to query documents, but they return different types.

 - findOne

   - Returns a `single document` that matches the query